CLARIAH/wp6-missieven/docs/reproduce.md

 ## Optional: Link version 0.4 to version 1.0

-In order to be able to port annotations made on an earliers version of the data to the newest version of the data, we link the nodes of an earlier version to the nodes of the latest version.
+In order to be able to port annotations made on an earlier version of the data to the newest version of the data, we link the nodes of an earlier version to the nodes of the latest version.